-- 8) Political parties and candidates shall not accept any donations or financial contributions from individuals, groups, parties, corporations or any external entities outside of the university. - 9) Political parties and candidates shall not solicit any donations or financial contributions from individuals, groups, parties, corporations or any internal or external entities. - 10) Political parties are permitted to fundraise.
-All fundraising plans must be submitted to the Elections Board for approval. - C) Campaign Treasurer - 1) A Campaign Treasurer is to be appointed internally by party, and is responsible for keeping record of financial expenditures.
-If running as an independent the Candidate is their own Campaign Treasurer and is responsible for keeping record of financial expenditures. - 2) The Campaign Treasurer must meet with the Elections Committee to go over financial statements and expenditure expectations, no later than week 8 of Winter Quarter. - 3) Campaign Treasurer(s) must submit receipts and invoices before each weekly regularly scheduled Elections Committee meeting. - a) Receipts and invoices will then be posted on the Elections Website following the regularly scheduled elections meeting. - 4) The Campaign Treasurer shall maintain an official Financial Statement to be submitted to Elections Committee which includes - a) Record of dues received by Candidates. - b) Donations of goods and services received including their name, organization, and UCSB perm number, when applicable. - c) Itemized list of all expenditures utilized in campaigning, including goods and services from subsection b). - i) Donations of all gifts and services donated or offered at discounted or sale rates not available to the public must be declared at their full, nondiscounted rate. - ii) The source must be included for each item. - d) Must submit updated itemized Financial Statements the first (1st) Monday of elections week to be made public by Elections Committee for the student body no later than the first (1st) Wednesday of elections week. - e) Must submit updated itemized Financial Statements the last Friday of elections week to be made public by Elections Committee no later than the Wednesday following elections week. - f) No campaign may falsify forms.
+- A Campaign Treasurer is to be appointed internally by party, and is responsible for keeping record of financial expenditures.
+If running as an independent the Candidate is their own Campaign Treasurer and is responsible for keeping record of financial expenditures. - The Campaign Treasurer must meet with the Elections Committee to go over financial statements and expenditure expectations, no later than week 8 of Winter Quarter. - 3) Campaign Treasurer(s) must submit receipts and invoices before each weekly regularly scheduled Elections Committee meeting. - a) Receipts and invoices will then be posted on the Elections Website following the regularly scheduled elections meeting. - 4) The Campaign Treasurer shall maintain an official Financial Statement to be submitted to Elections Committee which includes - a) Record of dues received by Candidates. - b) Donations of goods and services received including their name, organization, and UCSB perm number, when applicable. - c) Itemized list of all expenditures utilized in campaigning, including goods and services from subsection b). - Donations of all gifts and services donated or offered at discounted or sale rates not available to the public must be declared at their full, nondiscounted rate. - ii) The source must be included for each item. - d) Must submit updated itemized Financial Statements the first (1st) Monday of elections week to be made public by Elections Committee for the student body no later than the first (1st) Wednesday of elections week. - f) Must submit updated itemized Financial Statements the last Friday of elections week to be made public by Elections Committee no later than the Wednesday following elections week. - g) No campaign may falsify forms.
 This may include but is not limited to, false signatures, incomplete forms, and/or claiming purchases/donations used for campaign purposes.
-If the elections Committee finds that any campaign has falsified their expenditure form(s) they shall be assessed with a fine to be determined by the Elections Committee and upheld by Judicial Council, relative to the severity of the violation. - 5) The Elections Committee at their sole discretion is able to demand additional receipts or invoices, which must be procured within 24 hours, if newly introduced/purchased goods, services, and/or discrepancies from the initial or directly preceding itemized Financial Statement are detected.
+If the elections Committee finds that any campaign has falsified their expenditure form(s) they shall be assessed with a fine to be determined by the Elections Committee and upheld by Judicial Council, relative to the severity of the violation. - 5) The Elections Committee at their sole discretion is able to demand additional receipts or invoices, which must be procured within 24 hours, if newly introduced/purchased goods, services, and/or discrepancies from the initial or directly preceding itemized Financial Statement are detected. - Said receipts and/or invoices must be produced to Elections Committee within 24 hours. - b) Said receipts and/or invoices will be made public within 12 hours of being received - 6) Submit plans for elections week by end of week two (2) of Spring quarter.

-- a) Said receipts and/or invoices must be produced to Elections Committee within 24 hours. - b) Said receipts and/or invoices will be made public within 12 hours of being received - 6) Submit plans for elections week by end of week two (2) of Spring quarter. - 7) Meet with the Elections Committee and a member of Finance & Business Committee, the week prior to elections, either week one (1) or week two (2), to present budget and take questions.
+- 7) Meet with the Elections Committee and a member of Finance & Business Committee, the week prior to elections, either week one (1) or week two (2), to present budget and take questions.
 Appointments will be scheduled.
 Only one delegate from each party/independent Candidate will be able to meet with Elections Committee per meeting. - a) The member of Finance & Business Committee shall be selected by the Elections Committee and shall sign a confidentiality agreement and a non-disclosure form.